P.S. I Love You (film)

 P.S.
-I Love You is a 2007 romantic comedy film directed by Richard LaGravenese from a screenplay by LaGravenese and Steven Rogers.
+I Love You is a 2007 romantic comedy-drama film directed by Richard LaGravenese from a screenplay by LaGravenese and Steven Rogers.
 It is based on the 2004 novel of the same name by Cecelia Ahern.
 The film stars Hilary Swank, Gerard Butler, Lisa Kudrow, Gina Gershon, James Marsters, Harry Connick Jr., Jeffrey Dean Morgan, and Kathy Bates.

 The film was released in the United States by Warner Bros.
 Pictures on December 21, 2007, and in the United Kingdom by Momentum Pictures on January 4, 2008.
 It received generally negative reviews from critics, with criticism being directed at Swank's casting and the writing.
 It was a box office success, grossing $156.8 million worldwide against a $30 million budget.

 Plot

-Holly and Gerry are a married couple living in Manhattan.
-They fight occasionally but passionately, and are deeply in love.
-One winter, Gerry dies of a brain tumor after ten years together, causing Holly to withdraw from her family and friends out of grief.
+Holly and her Irish husband Gerry live in Manhattan.
+They fight passionately, and are deeply in love.
+When Gerry dies of a brain tumor after ten years together, grief causes Holly to withdraw from her family and friends.

-On Holly's birthday, a cake is delivered along with a cassette that holds a recording from Gerry— the first of several meaningful messages all ending "P.S.
-I Love You", which he had arranged to have delivered to her after his death.
-Holly's mom, Patricia, who never warmed to the idea of her marrying Gerry, is not pleased, worried that it will keep Holly tied to the past.
+On Holly's birthday, a cake is delivered along with a cassette that holds a recording from Gerry – the first of several meaningful messages he had arranged to have delivered to her after his death, and all ending with "P.S.
+I Love You".
+Holly's mother Patricia, who never warmed to Gerry marrying her daughter, worries that the messages will keep Holly tied to the past.

-As each season passes, Gerry's messages fill Holly with encouragement to continue living.
-Having organized for Holly and her two best friends, Denise and Sharon, to travel to his homeland of Ireland, they arrive at a beautiful house in the Irish countryside and find a letter addressed to each of them; one asks Denise to take Holly to his favorite pub.
+The occasional messages encourage Holly to continue living.
+Meanwhile, he has arranged for her to travel to his childhood homeland with her two best friends, Denise and Sharon.
+At a holiday cottage in the Irish countryside, they find letters addressed to each of them; one asks Denise to take Holly to Gerry's favorite pub.
 While there, Holly meets William, a singer who strongly reminds her of Gerry.
-He dedicates a song to her ("Galway Girl"); upon hearing it, she is overcome with emotion and walks out, as it was the song Gerry sang to her when they first met.
+He dedicates a song, "Galway Girl", to her; upon hearing it, she is overcome with emotion and walks out, as it was the same song Gerry sang to her when they first met.

 While out fishing on the lake, the women lose their boat's oars, leaving them stranded.
-As they wait for help, Sharon announces that she is pregnant and Denise reveals she is getting married.
-Their news causes Holly to relapse emotionally and begin to withdraw into herself again.
+As they wait for help, Sharon announces that she is pregnant and Denise reveals she is engaged.
+Their news causes Holly to relapse emotionally and begin to withdraw again.
 They are eventually rescued by William, whom Sharon and Denise invite to stay the night because of the rain.